bips-hb/datatrain_workshop_ml/README.md

 (You'll learn what that piece of code does in the workshop :)

+If `renv` gives you trouble, see below for manual R package installation instructions.

 ## Workshop Details

-- July 4+5, 2023, 9:00 AM - 5:00 PM
+- July 14+15, 2023, 9:00 AM - 5:00 PM
-- UNICOM 7.1020, Large Seminar Room, Mary-Somerville-Str.
-7, 28359 Bremen
+- UNICOM 2, Small Seminar Room 2.207, Mary-Somerville-Str.
+2, 28359 Bremen

 - 4 * 3-hour blocks, each ~90min theory, short break, ~90min hands-on
-- Hands-on exercises on local devices, bring a laptop!
+- Hands-on exercises on local devices, **bring a laptop**!
-- Notebooks in this repository correspond to blocks in workshop

 ### Day 1